What are the next steps in the Tory leadership race?

 The fourth ballot will see Tory MPs eliminate another candidate, leaving just three contenders.

-Voting will take place in a Commons committee room between 10am and noon, with the result announced around 1pm.
+Voting is taking place in a Commons committee room since 10am and will conclude at noon, with the result announced around 1pm.

 The final round of voting will take place between 3.30pm and 5.30pm, with the result announced around 6pm.